axiopisty/react-spring-boot-demo/README.md

 2. frontend

-        This directory contains the source code for the frontend application written in React/Node.
+        This directory contains the source code for the frontend application written with React/Vite.
 It provides the user interface to enable an end user to perform CRUD operations on issues (ie: the bug-tracker).